fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 	9. <details><summary>Spawn range (Coop/Realism only)</summary>

-		* Must be careful to adjust, this convar will also affect common zombie spawn range and human ghost infected spawn range.
+		* Must be careful to adjust, this cvar will also affect common zombie spawn range and human ghost infected spawn range.
 			```php
 			l4d_infectedbots_spawn_range_min "350"
 			```